Longitudinal Analysis

 Rwanda represents the opposite construction: an ecosystem shaped by sustained government will rather than market dynamics.
 The State of Innovation Rwanda 2026 documents ecosystem value reaching $394 million in 2024 and total startup employment growing from approximately 700 jobs in 2018 to nearly 10,000 by 2024.
 Startups raised $38 million in 2024, nearly six times higher than in 2022.

 Stephen Brien's April 2026 analysis gives the fiscal architecture behind that divergence with unusual precision.
 Rwanda sustained public investment at approximately 11 percent of GDP through successive external shocks across the 2010s and into the early 2020s.
 Kenya's debt service payments came to exceed its development expenditure - interest absorbing around 5 percent of GDP against capital spending of roughly 3.5 percent.
 The ecosystem consequences of that divergence are downstream of a governing orientation that was either built or was not.
+The substantive treatment of why governing orientations rather than programmatic interventions produce sustained ecosystem capability - anchored across Acemoglu-Robinson on extractive vs inclusive institutions, Whitfield-Therkildsen-Buur-Kjær on the politics of African industrial policy, and Mkandawire on African developmental states - sits in The Political Economy of Capital Allocation.
+Rwanda is also one of four African success cases analysed in Studwell's How Africa Works (Atlantic Monthly Press, 2026), which identifies the developmental political coalition as the additional ingredient that distinguishes African early-success cases from those whose policies alone have not produced sustained transformation.
+The substantive treatment of Studwell's framework as it applies to this publication sits in Approach and Methodology.

-That configuration is also its vulnerability: ventures remain heavily dependent on government contracts and government-facilitated foreign investment, and the political will underpinning the model has required a continuity of leadership that is not universally replicable.
+That configuration is also Rwanda's vulnerability: ventures remain heavily dependent on government contracts and government-facilitated foreign investment, and the political will underpinning the model has required a continuity of leadership that is not universally replicable.
 The State of Innovation Rwanda 2026 documents a pronounced missing middle - most firms remain in the sub-$10 million valuation range, with very few reaching the $10–20 million tier where sustainable scaling typically begins.

 Ethiopia is the largest frontier market by population with the least developed formal venture ecosystem, attracting less than 1 percent of Africa's startup capital despite being the continent's second-largest country by population.
 The structural challenges are well understood: limited formal finance, uneven market access, and weak institutional infrastructure for venture development.
 The national startup and scaleup strategy, the situational assessment, and the Dealroom-powered data platform developed through Systemic Innovation's FCDO-funded engagement represent an attempt to build institutional infrastructure before the ecosystem reaches the scale at which its absence becomes costly - rather than after, as was the case in Kenya and Nigeria.